close

 4. Research goals:

-5. References:
+8. References:

 Canada continues to face an ever-increasing opioid overdose catastrophe that has claimed more than 8000 lives in the country since 2016 (Strike & Watson, 2019).
-Opioids are effective drugs that are used by most of the Canadians for pain management.
+Opioids are effective drugs that are used by most Canadians for pain management.
 However, it can cause a variety of harms even it is prescribed or obtained from illicit sources (Canadian Institute for Health Information, 2018).
-The excessive prescription practice in Canada has exposed the people to very addictive opioid drugs causing them opioid dependent and misuse the drugs (Fischer, Pang, & Tyndall, 2019).
-By 2012, there was a drastic reduction in medical opioid prescription which led to an emergent rise in availability of synthetic opioids (e.g., fentanyl) and harmful analogs that cause opioid fatalities (Fischer, Pang, & Tyndall, 2019).
+The excessive prescription practice in Canada has exposed people to very addictive opioid drugs, causing them to be opioid-dependent and misuse the drugs (Fischer, Pang, & Tyndall, 2019).
+By 2012, there was a drastic reduction in medical opioid prescriptions, which led to an emergent rise in the availability of synthetic opioids (e.g., fentanyl) and harmful analogs that cause opioid fatalities (Fischer, Pang, & Tyndall, 2019).
 According to KFL&A data, carfentanil, the hazardous undetectable drug, has made its way to the Kingston community (Krause, 2019).
 Data from Public Health Ontario suggests that the number of deaths has increased by 246 % taking 1250 lives of Ontarians in 2017 (Public Health Ontario, 2019).
 As a comeback to this crisis, the four harm reduction interventions- injectable opioid agonist treatment, naloxone distribution programs, overdose prevention sites (OPS), and drug checking services are expanding rapidly.
 With this innovative intervention, the nation sees a slight decline in opioid overdose rates (Strike & Watson, 2019).

 Canada has a population 31 million and approximately 80000 to 125000 people are addicted to drugs.
 Opioid users suffer from several chronic diseases such as hypertension, diabetes, and psychiatric disorder.
 The social cost of an untreated opioid user is approximately 000/year.
 The various harm reduction strategies like safe injection sites (SIS) can improve the quality of life, increase life expectancy and reduce social costs (Popova, Rehm, & Fischer, 2006).